alphagov/email-alert-frontend/docs/arch/adr-001-sessions.md

 # Decision Record: Session management for Email Alert Frontend

+> NOTE
+> This ADR has been superseded by [ADR 002](adr-002-sessions.md).

 ## Introduction

 Frontend applications on GOV.UK have cookies stripped by Varnish.
 This renders the default CSRF protection offered by Rails useless and also raises an error if CSRF is not actively disabled for the application.

 ### CSRF and Authenticity Tokens

 An accepted way of securing against Cross Site Request Forgery in web applications is the inclusion of a hidden authenticity token in each form which might cause state to change (typically PUT, POST and DELETE actions).
 The role of the token is to ensure requests have come from pages served by the application and not malicious third party sites.
-The built in default CSRF protection in Rails requires session cookies.
+The built-in default CSRF protection in Rails requires session cookies.

 ### GOV.UK Varnish configuration